92green/unmutable/README.md

 ## Installation

-There are two packages you can choose from, `unmutable` or `unmutable-lite`.
+There are two main packages you can choose from, `unmutable` or `unmutable-lite`.
+There is also an optional package of extra functions called `unmutable-extra`.

 ### unmutable